Links for Chapter 4

 Footnote 15

 The Wire opens with a comment on place, albeit a very big place: America, which is more of an idea than a place.
-Inevitably, this link will break quickly, but it’s worth your time.
+This link might break quickly, but it’s worth your time.

 Figure 4.2